Segmented GRAND: Complexity Reduction through Sub-Pattern Combination: INTRODUCTION

 In 2018, Duffy et al. \cite{duffy18guess} suggested a hard-decision scheme in which the error patterns were ordered from most likely to least likely ones based on a statistical channel model, and then the incorrect error patterns were sequentially removed, querying for the first error patterns corresponding to a valid codeword.
 This original idea, which was later called \emph{guessing random additive noise decoding} (GRAND), further developed into a soft decision scheme or sGRAND where the error patterns were generated based on the symbols' reliability and sequential insertion and removal of the error patterns from an ordered stack until the first valid codeword was found.
-The sGRAND was shown to be capacity achieving \cite{duffy-tit} and ML algorithm \cite{duffy-sgrand} though it came at a significant computational complexity cost because the error patterns in the stack needed to be sorted after insertion of new patterns into the stack.
-The approach used in GRAND appears to align with a general optimum technique proposed in \cite{valembois01weightFunc} to handle the pattern generation with monotonicity \cite{fossorier_grand}.
-The next evolution in this approach occurred by employing a simple metric that gave the error patterns for testing in a near ML order \cite{duffy-orbgrand}.
+The sGRAND was shown to be capacity achieving \cite{duffy-tit} and ML algorithm \cite{duffy-sgrand} though it came at a significant computational complexity cost because error patterns in the stack needed to be sorted after insertion of new patterns into the stack.
+The approach used in GRAND appears to be in line with a general optimum technique proposed in \cite{valembois01weightFunc} to handle pattern generation while maintaining monotonicity \cite{fossorier_grand}.
+Recently, a reduced complexity variant of sGRAND was proposed in \cite{zheng-cgd} that limits the scope of guessing by breaking down the error coordinates into the parity and information coordinates.
+The next evolution in this approach occurred by employing a simple metric that gave error patterns for testing in a near ML order \cite{duffy-orbgrand}.
 This step was a significant boost for GRAND toward making it practical for high rate and short codes.
-The approximate scheduling of the error sequences is based on distinct integer partitioning of positive integers which is significantly less complex.
-Alternatively, a sequential algorithmic method to generate error sequences was suggested based on partial ordering and a modified logistic weight in \cite{condo-grand} that prioritizes the low-weight error sequences resulting in improving the performance though its pattern generation process is not as simple as integer partitioning process.
+The approximate scheduling of the error sequences is based on a distinct integer partitioning of positive integers, which is significantly less complex.
+Alternatively, a sequential algorithmic method to generate error sequences was suggested based on partial ordering and a modified logistic weight in \cite{condo-grand} that prioritizes the low-weight error sequences resulting in improving the performance though its pattern generation process is not as simple as the integer partitioning process.
+In \cite{liu}, it was shown that ORBGRAND is almost capacity-achieving and a slight improvement in the block error rate, in particular at high SNR regimes, was demonstrated based on an information-theoretic study.
+It is worth noting that there also exists a variant of GRAND that provides block-wise soft output to control the decoding misdetection rate and bitwise soft output for efficient iterative decoding \cite{duffy2024soft,yuan-sogrand}.
 Several hardware architectures have also been proposed for ORBGRAND in \cite{abbas-orbgrand,abbas-listgrand,riaz,condo-lutgrand}.